ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 The Objective-C classes are generated automatically.

 #### Create a API Connect datasource implementation using the previous class
-Create **APIConnectBMSDatasource.h** and **APIConnectBMSDatasource.m** files in Datasources folder and replace "Storecatalog" in the Swift import clause by your current project:
+Create **APIConnectBMSDatasource.h** and **APIConnectBMSDatasource.m** files in Datasources folder.
+Replace "Storecatalog" in the Swift import clause by your current project (if necessary):

 [**APIConnectBMSDatasource.h**](APIConnectBMSDatasource.h)